 Here’s an example:

-iPhoto… I imported the photos from my phone and then went through and started deleting all of the one-off temporary pictures of receipts, product price tags, etc… Normally I’d do this very quickly with the keyboard… arrow to select the picture, delete, arrow to the next this.
+iPhoto… I imported the photos from my phone and then went through and started deleting all of the one-off temporary pictures of receipts, product price tags, etc… Normally I’d do this very quickly with the keyboard… arrow to select the picture, delete, arrow to the next.
 A very fast operation.
 In iPhoto?
 Forget it!
 Every time you delete a photo it resets your position back to the very first photo.
 As far as I can tell, you cannot use the keyboard to navigate efficiently.
 Another example, in iPhoto, is the inability to navigate back out of an album.
 Once I enter an album I cannot find any keystroke to go back up a level.
 I’ve tried everything I can think of and every shortcut that I can find that works in the finder or elsewhere… No such luck.

 Maybe as I learn more shortcuts I’ll change my mind, but as of right now I’m giving it a 4/10 score for keyboard navigability.